 2019 dates and tickets

-I don’t have the 2019 dates yet, but the event usually runs from a Friday to Sunday in October.
-In 2018, it was October 19 to October 21, with opening times 9 am to 6 pm on the Friday and 9 am to 7 pm at the weekend.
+The event runs from Friday, October 18 to Sunday, October 21.
+I don’t have opening times, yet, but they’re typically 9 am to 6 pm on the Friday and 9 am to 7 pm at the weekend.

 Entry to GAME CITY is free and you don’t need to get a ticket in advance.